Mayra Dias

-Mayra Benita Alves Dias (born 28 September 1991) is a Brazilian model and beauty pageant titleholder.
+Mayra Benita Alves Dias (born 28 September 1991) is a Brazilian politician, journalist, model, and beauty pageant titleholder.
 She was crowned Miss Brasil 2018 on 26 May 2018, becoming the second representative from Amazonas.
 She represented Brazil at the Miss Universe 2018, where she finished as a Top 20 semifinalist.

+In 2022, she was elected for state deputy of Amazonas by Avante.

 Early life

 Dias was born in Itacoatiara, a city in the interior of the state of Amazonas.
 She has Indigenous ancestry.

 Career

 Miss Mundo Amazonas 2015

 Dias was crowned Miss Mundo Amazonas 2015 and competed at the Miss Mundo Brasil 2015 in Florianópolis.

 Miss Mundo Brasil 2015

 Dias will represent Amazonas at the Miss Mundo Brasil 2015 at the Teatro Governador Pedro Ivo in Florianópolis in the state of Santa Catarina but she placed in the Top 20 semifinalist.

 Reina Hispanoamericana 2016

 Dias was joined and chosen as Brazilian Representative at Reina Hispanoamericana 2016 at the FexpoCruz, Santa Cruz, Bolivia on 5 November 2016 defeating 22 other beauties competing for the title where she ended as the 1st Runner-Up.
 It was Camila Soleibe from Colombia who eventually won the title Reina Hispanoamericana 2016.